ghc/ghc/docs/users_guide/phases.rst

     :type: dynamic
     :category: phase-options

-    Pass ⟨option⟩ to CPP (makes sense only if :ghc-flag:`-cpp` is also on).
+    Pass ⟨option⟩ to the Haskell CPP (makes sense only if :ghc-flag:`-cpp` is also on).
+    Note that the Haskell pre-processor options only apply to pre-processing invocations on Haskell files, and, e.g., to use different options to pre-process Javascript or Cmm, one should use ``-optJSP``, or ``-optCmmP``, respectively).

 .. ghc-flag:: -optJSP ⟨option⟩
     :shortdesc: pass ⟨option⟩ to JavaScript C pre-processor (only for javascript-backend)